The Get Movin' Crew News

 My Name is Jessamyn

 One of our favorite yoga gurus on Instagram is @MyNameisJessamyn.
-Her #SizeDoesn'tMatter Challenge In November 2014 was a great example of her encouragement for people of all sizes to find peace and empowerment through exercising the body.
+Her #SizeDoesn'tMatter Challenge was a great example of her encouragement for people of all sizes to find peace and empowerment through exercising the body.

 Patrick Beach is basically a master of the handstand.
 He's also an amazing yoga instructor and his Instagram account is full of poses, classes, stretches, and other pics that will make you want to sign up for that intro to yoga class at the gym.